NetApp/fsxn-iscsisetup-cft/CloudFormation/README.md

    git clone https://github.com/netapp-vedantsethia/aws_rds_fsx_automation.git
    ```

-2. Login to AWS console and upload the pre-requisites from the "Resources" folder to your S3 bucket.
+2. Login to AWS console and upload the pre-requisites mentioned in the CloudFormation template to your S3 bucket.

 3. Navigate to CloudFormation service.